samuelleeplus/samuelleeplus.github.io/README.md

 ---
 ### Ottoman Network Project
 ---
-Under the supervision of [Yucel Saygin](http://sentilab.sabanciuniv.edu/people/), we developed an interactice web interface administration panel that performs basic CRUD operations, selections and search functionalities, **based on the Ottoman Social Network.**
+Under the supervision of [Yucel Saygin](http://sentilab.sabanciuniv.edu/people/), we developed an interactive web interface administration panel that performs basic CRUD operations, selections and search functionalities, **based on the Ottoman Social Network.**

 We used **HTML & CSS for web user-interface, and PHP for backend database calls.**